Queens-based Unity Stage presents a Virtual Screening of

 “I keep wondering the same thing.
 What would he have become?
-How could he have changed his piece of the world to make it better?” ~ Dennis Shepard, Matthew’s father
+How could he have changed his piece of the world to make it better?”~ Dennis Shepard, Matthew’s father, spoken at the sentencing of Matthew’s murderers.

 Direction by M.J.
 Geier & Daniel Weiner